OlofStrape/norse-tactics/README.md

 # Norse Tactics

+## Recent Updates
+- **Norse-Themed UI:** All text now uses the Norse font, and the background features a Norse-inspired image for all game modes.
+- **Modern Transparent Look:** Game board, cells, buttons, and player/score boxes are now transparent with subtle gold and dark brown borders, and soft glowing effects for a modern, immersive feel.
+- **Consistent Button & Box Styling:** All interactive elements (AI difficulty, rules, game mode buttons, player boxes) now share a unified style for a cohesive experience.
+- **Improved Visibility:** Game mode buttons are more visible with a soft gold-tinted background and glow.
+- **Default AI Difficulty:** The AI now defaults to 'medium' difficulty for a balanced challenge.

 ## To Do
 - Revisit and improve card flip and visual effects (e.g., 3D flip, polish card animations)